-EUGENE A. HATFIELD, Head of the Department of Social Sciences and Professor of History
+EUGENE A. HATFIELD, Head of the Department of Social Sciences, Professor of History, and Director of the Honors Program

 B.A., Washington & Lee University, 1966; M.A., University of North Carolina, 1973; Ph.D., The University of North Carolina at Chapel Hill, 1979.